 Prefix Candidate: The base feature will retain all of its own attributes.
 In addition, the base will acquire attributes reflecting the candidate feature’s attributes, with the name prefixed with the Prefix parameter.

-Only Use Candidate: The base feature will have all of its attributes removed, except geometry attributes that start with fme_.
+Replace with Single Candidate: The base feature will have all of its attributes removed, except geometry attributes that start with fme_.
 Then, all of the attributes from one (arbitrary) candidate feature will be placed onto the base.

 |Conflict Resolution||Use Base: If a conflict occurs, the base values will be maintained.